dev-mike-del/google_news_headlines/README.md

 ## Usage example

-Every time this script is executed, it creates a new results list.

 1. Create a python virtual environment.
 For this example, I am using [Virtualenv](https://virtualenv.pypa.io/en/latest).
 ```sh
 virtualenv -p python3 your_virtualenv_name